 Before embarking on buying reception equipment, we recommend you read our section on station set-up and recommended equipment in our knowledge base.
 We also provide a list of known manufacturers who are experienced in reception system set-up and maintenance.
 For full details on all EUMETCast service set ups please read TD 15: EUMETCast — Broadcast System for Environmental Data.

 How can I subscribe to EUMETCast and its data streams?

 To subscribe to data via EUMETCast as a new user, you first need to create an account with EUMETSAT, via our Earth Observation Portal.
-Once you have your account created, and in doing so you have acknowledge applicable licensing terms and conditions, you can follow the links in the portal to EUMETCast Europe, EUMETCast Africa or EUMETCast Terrestrial.
-Follow the registration steps to requests the EUMETCast Client Software Package and to subscribe to the data streams you would like to receive.
+Once you have your account created, and in doing so you have acknowledged applicable licensing terms and conditions, you can follow the links in the portal to EUMETCast Europe, EUMETCast Africa or EUMETCast Terrestrial.
+Follow the registration steps to request the EUMETCast Client Software Package and to subscribe to the data streams you would like to receive.

 User community support

 There are several user groups within Europe whose members are utilising the services on EUMETCast.
 Find out more from them at: https://groups.io/g/MSG-1.